casey/just/README.md

 just --help
 ```

-Note that `install.sh` may fail on GitHub actions, or in other environments
+Note that `install.sh` may fail on GitHub Actions, or in other environments
 where many machines share IP addresses. `install.sh` calls GitHub APIs in order
 to determine the latest version of `just` to install, and those API calls are
 rate-limited on a per-IP basis.
 To make `install.sh` more reliable in such